Vulvar Cancer: The Basics

-- Whether cancer cells are in the lymph nodes
+- If there are cancer cells in the lymph nodes.

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
+Stages go from stage I (one, smallest and most confined tumors) to stage IV (four, tumors that have spread to other parts of the body, also called metastatic cancer).
 The stage and type of vulvar cancer will guide your treatment plan.

 Often, these treatments are used:

-- Surgery can be used to remove the cancer.
+- Surgery to remove as much of the cancer as possible.

-- Radiation, the use of high energy x-rays to kill cancer cells, can be used.
+- Radiation, which is the use of high energy x-rays to kill cancer cells.

-- Chemotherapy, the use of medications to kill cancer cells, can be given.
+- Chemotherapy, which is the use of medications to kill cancer cells.